Kirk Raymond Jones: 2003 fall

 The event was condemned by chairman of the Niagara Parks Commission Brian Merrett as "stupid", claiming that "it puts all of our people—the fire department, the paramedics, everyone—at risk to do the rescues."

 After being recovered, Jones spent three days being treated at a psychiatric ward.
 He was charged with performing a banned stunt and criminal mischief.
 He pled guilty and was fined and agreed to never return to the Canadian side of Niagara Falls.

 After paying his fine, he signed a $100,000 contract with a circus; however, the circus collapsed three months later.
 Jones moved to his family's Oregon home, and he went to the American part of Niagara Falls seeking opportunities to promote.

 2017 fall and death

 Around April 19, 2017, Jones, who was then 53 or 54 years old, alongside his 7 ft pet boa constrictor Misty, attempted to go over Niagara Falls in a 10 ft inflatable ball.
 His empty ball was found by a Maid of the Mist boat on the same day, while his body was found by the United States Coast Guard 12 mi downstream the Niagara River, at the mouth of Lake Ontario in the village of Youngstown, on June 2.
+The snake's fate is unknown.